-Directed by Trevor Nunn, this hilarious play will have guests staying in hotels in London rolling in the aisles as the lives of the amateur performers mirror those of the characters they are playing.
+Directed by Trevor Nunn, this hilarious play will have guests staying in luxury hotels in London rolling in the aisles as the lives of the amateur performers mirror those of the characters they are playing.

 Running until 5th January, the show has an all-star cast including Gavin and Stacey star Rob Brydon, former Eastenders actor Nigel Harman and Ugly Betty and Extras star Ashley Jensen

 Writing for the Telegraph, Charles Spencer singled out Brydon for particular praise, with the reviewer praising the Welsh actor for his “funny and touching” performance as the Welsh director who is unhappy in his marriage.

 He wrote: “There’s a deliciously bossy bumptiousness about him, not least when he auditions a new recruit and completely takes over the singing himself – needless to say in Welsh.